Why Breast Centers Should Offer Risk Assessment and Genetic Services

 - Screen: A common practice includes, first, collecting a patient's family history on a paper form when they first arrive.

 - Flag: Gathering family history information is only the beginning of the risk assessment process.
-To make sure that you are capturing all patients at risk, make sure there is a streamlined way of flagging patients who meet National Comprehensive Cancer Network (NCCN) criteria for referral to genetics.
+To make sure you are capturing all patients at risk, make sure there is a streamlined way of flagging patients who meet National Comprehensive Cancer Network (NCCN) criteria for referral to genetics.

 - Communicate risk: It is important to share these risk results with patients and providers in a way that will actually drive the desired outcomes.
 Many breast centers make the mistake of thinking a Tyrer-Cuzick score at the bottom of a mammo report will lead to more breast MRIs, and it doesn't.
 Without means of communicating with providers and patients in a timely manner, very few patients will act.

 - Navigate: in the same way newly diagnosed patients are navigated to the appropriate surgical and medical services needed to treat cancer, high-risk patients have a need for navigation to the appropriate services to prevent cancer.
 If the patient is interested, typically they are referred out to a genetic counselor off site.

 To carry out the process of screening, flagging, communicating risk, and navigating high-risk patients, risk assessment programs typically use one of the three models: (1) the referral model, (2) point of care scheduling model, and (3) point of care service model.
 Depending on which model your program uses, it can impact the uptake of genetic services and patient compliance.